Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability.bayes-theorem, #probability.normalization, #statistics

-## Discuss the impact of changing notation in probability from explicit to compact on the clarity and efficiency of expression.
+## Discuss the impact of changing notation in probability from explicit to compact on the clarity and efficiency of expression

 Changing the notation in probability from explicitly denoting random variables and their values (e.g., $p(X=x_i)$) to a more compact form (e.g., $p(x_i)$) can enhance the efficiency of mathematical expressions by reducing verbosity.
 However, it necessitates a clear context to avoid ambiguity.
 This notation shift is reflected in both simplified calculations and theoretical discussions, where clarity is not compromised by the reduced form.